MarcoWorms/slaymoji/src/screens/warrior.md

 👊 Deal 2 damage
 👊 Deal 2 damage
 ✋ Block 6 damage
-💪 Other emojis have 2x power this turn
+💪 Increase your attack power by 1 until the end of this floor

 *Initial Artifact:*
 💖 Heals 5 hp after every combat